2025/06/30

 Check OpenAI Deep Research’s demo video for more details.

-A good framework solve a challenging problem.
+A good framework solves a challenging problem.

 Reinforcement Learning (RL) can be modelled as complex dataflow graph (Schaarschmidt et al. 2019; Liang et al. 2021; Sheng et al. 2025), consisting of: